 Here are some common sense tips wherever you travel in the world to help you enjoy an amazing and unforgettable trip:

--Be aware of your surroundings and belongings – if something doesn’t feel right, if probably isn’t.
+Be aware of your surroundings and belongings – if something doesn’t feel right, it probably isn’t.

--Be firm but respectful with people trying to sell you items on the street.
+Be firm but respectful with people who are trying to sell you items on the street.